 The first episode, “Living Black” tipped off the season with shocking evidence that there is not enough black ownership and that we are not making a conscious effort to invest in black-owned businesses.

-Killer Mike called to action that we all make Friday’s “Black Friday,” meaning we, including allies (non-black people), must make an effort to invest in black-owned businesses.
+Killer Mike called to action that we all make Friday’s “Black Friday,” meaning we, including allies (non-minorities), must make an effort to invest in black-owned businesses.

 Killer Mike’s effort to end racism and discrimination is a consistent theme throughout the Netflix series.
 He aimed to mend bridges and break down barriers; from gang members to elderly white people.

-To sum it all up, Killer Mike is just like the rest of us activist that try to make a difference within these broken institutions in the United States of America and overseas.
-If you are interested in the show, check it out!
+To sum it all up, Killer Mike is just like the rest of us that try to make a difference within these broken institutions in the United States of America and overseas.
+If you are interested in the show tune in!
 Let me know what you think.